Nursing (Children's) - MSc

 Travel for placements

 A student’s geographical location, when possible, is taken into account when allocating to clinical placements and, whilst efforts are made to limit student travel, it is not possible to guarantee that placements will be in particular locations and students may be required to travel some distance for their placements.
-Clinical placements currently in use by the School of Nursing and Midwifery are within a 50 mile radius, most being 30 miles or less, from the university.
-Travel Expenses may be claimed in accordance with information from the NHS Learning Support Fund guidelines.
+Clinical placements currently in use by the School of Nursing and Midwifery are within a 50 mile radius from the university.
+Travel expenses may be claimed in accordance with information from the NHS Learning Support Fund guidelines for Home applicants.

 Uniform

-Students may be required to purchase a set of tunics and trousers from our designated supplier to adhere to the School Uniform Policy.
-This may cost in the region of £60-80.
+Students will be provided with a uniform from our designated supplier to adhere to the School Uniform Policy.
 You will need to provide your own appropriate footwear for placements as per the School Uniform Policy, and it is recommended that you purchase a fob watch.

 Disclosure and Barring Service (DBS) Clearance